agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 The `golang.org/x/tools/go/analysis/analysistest` package provides several helpers to make testing of vet passes a breeze.
 We just need to have our sample code that we want to test in a package.
 That package should reside inside the `testdata` folder which acts as the GOPATH for the test.

 Let's say we have a file `basic.go` which contains `db.Exec` function calls that we want to test.
-So the folder structure needed is -
+So the folder structure needed is:

 ```
 testdata